Curious to LIVE the Lewis and Clark expedition map by car?

-Here are more good resources we used that I recommend:
+Here are more good affiliate links to resources we used that I recommend:

 - Hotels: Orbitz.com phone app.
 We would stop around 4 or 5 pm, pull up the Orbitz app and find a hotel for the night, select it, pay for it, and show up.
 It worked great most of the time in any city with a decent population.
 We sometimes did it from the parking lot.

 - Hotel Tip 2: [By Lillie] In a useful update, TripAdvisor now gives you the ability to book hotels instead of just searching ratings.
 This is great on the road, too.

 - Traveling the Lewis and Clark Trail, by Julie Fanselow, (available at Amazon)